progmaticltd/homebox/docs/external-accounts.md

 It is possible to add external accounts (GMail, Outlook, Yahoo, IMAP, etc...) to the platform.
 In this case, your emails will be downloaded in background, every time you logon on your account.

+!!!
+Note
-_This is a one way synchronisation only, the remote accounts are not modified._
+    This is a one way synchronisation only, the remote accounts are not modified.

 ## Security

 The credentials and the settings are stored on your box only, encrypted with AES 256 bits scheme.
 The description key is stored by the root account.
 The credentials are decrypted by the user account and kept in memory during the synchronisation process.

 Behind the scene, the platform is using [isync](http://isync.sourceforge.net/mbsync.html).